Acumatica/Acuminator/docs/dev/RecursiveCodeAnalysis/RecursiveCodeAnalysis.md

 }
 ```

-It is very typical to extract some parts of the logic to a separate method / class / etc. like in this example:
+However, a part of the logic can be moved to a separate method or class, as shown in the following example.
+You want to shown the diagnostic in the original syntax node.

 ```C#
 private void PerformRelease(SOOrder row)